 - Improve land management for environmental and financial sustainability

 - Change the dynamics of beef production so that it requires less land usage

 The Berau Forest Carbon Program (BFCP) in Indonesia addresses the major impact of carbon pollution by aiming to reduce carbon emissions in the district by 10 million tons.
 This program also focuses on palm oil plantations, which put huge amounts of stress on neighboring forests.
 The BFCP intends to work with timber operators to apply less damaging logging methods.
 In partnership with district, provincial and national governments and other stakeholders, this program will deliver positive impacts to the health of the region’s land, watersheds, and economy.

 Our Great Rivers provide water, food, energy, jobs and recreation to some 65 percent of the world’s people, as well as habitat for plants and animals.
 Due to Bank of America’s generosity, The Nature Conservancy is able to work on various Great River basins, particularly in North America (Colorado and Mississippi Rivers) and Africa (Ogooué and Niger Rivers).
 The Nature Conservancy and Bank of America are working together to build partnerships and strategies with stakeholders, focus on sustainable hydropower/infrastructure development, and overall best practices around these vital river basins.

-At the same time, Bank of America has made supporting The Nature Conservancy easier than ever with The Nature Conservancy credit and deposits accounts.
-When you make purchases with your credit or debit card, Bank of America makes a contribution to The Nature Conservancy.
-Thanks to Bank of America customers, these card programs have generated more than $13 million in financial support for The Nature Conservancy.
+At the same time, Bank of America has made helping to support The Nature Conservancy easier than ever with The Nature Conservancy credit and checking accounts.
+When you make purchases with your credit card, Bank of America makes a contribution to The Nature Conservancy.
+Thanks to Bank of America customers, these card programs have generated more than $16 million in financial support for The Nature Conservancy.
 Click here to read more.

 Bank of America is also a member of the Conservancy's Business Council.